-~~flow rate is less than or equal to 200,000 gallons per day (GPD), as established in the user's Discharge Authorization, samples shall be collected for a minimum of three (3) days within a two-week period.
-At each sampling point where the average discharge flow rate exceeds 200,000 GPD, as established in the user's Discharge Authorization, samples shall be collected for six (6) days within a two-week period.~~ Sample collection shall conform to the requirements of 40 CFR 403.12(g) and all analyses shall be performed in accordance with USEPA Approved Methods.
+Representative samples must be obtained at each control manhole/sampling chamber identified in the Cease and Desist Order.
+At each sampling point where the average discharge flow rate is less than or equal to 200,000 gallons per day (GPD), as established in the user's Discharge Authorization, samples shall be collected for a minimum of three (3) days within a two-week period.
+At each sampling point where the average discharge flow rate exceeds 200,000 GPD, as established in the user's Discharge Authorization, samples shall be collected for six (6) days within a two-week period.
+Sample collection shall conform to the requirements of 40 CFR 403.12(g) and all analyses shall be performed in accordance with USEPA Approved Methods.

-Notwithstanding any other non-monetary remedies which the District may have by statute, common law or this Ordinance, any person failing to submit a report or submitting a deficient report to the District, as required hereunder, within the filing period established by the District for such report, shall be assessed a late filing fee, as set forth under Article V, Section ~~4017~~ of this Ordinance.
+Notwithstanding any other non-monetary remedies which the District may have by statute, common law or this Ordinance, any person failing to submit a report or submitting a deficient report to the District, as required hereunder, within the filing period established by the District for such report, shall be assessed a late filing fee, as set forth under Article V, Section 17 of this Ordinance.